curl/everything-curl/usingcurl/netrc.md

     machine example.com login daniel password qwerty

-## User name matching
+## Username matching

-When a URL is provided with a user name and .netrc is used, then curl tries to find the matching password for that machine and login combination.
+When a URL is provided with a username and .netrc is used, then curl tries to find the matching password for that machine and login combination.

 ## Enable netrc